 Overnight oats will last up to 3 months in the freezer providing you follow the correct steps.
-This means you can prepare a large batch for the months ahead which can conveniently save you time and money, whilst enjoying a nutritional rich breakfast.
+This means you can prepare a large batch for the months ahead which can conveniently save you time and money, whilst enjoying a nutritional-rich breakfast.

 However, if you exceed 3 months, they will start to decline which means you would get different results.
-You could get away with eating them but equally you could also get an unpleasant taste which is why it is good to follow the 3 month rule.
+You could get away with eating them but equally, you could also get an unpleasant taste which is why it is good to follow the 3-month rule.

-Defrosting overnight oats
+How to defrost overnight oats

 The major benefit behind freezing overnight oats is that once you defrost them, you can still store them in your refrigerator for up to 4-5 days which means you can prep your breakfast for the weekdays.